vtexdocs/dev-portal-content/docs/guides/Infrastructure/store-availability/how-to-load-test-a-store.md

 The main reason for this is that picking the same product over and over does not test the platform’s infrastructure.
 It mostly tests our caching layer.

+## Customers shop with different emails.

+When conducting load tests, it's essential to replicate real-world scenarios as closely as possible.
+To achieve this, ensure that you perform tests using a variety of customer emails.

+Each customer should have their own unique email address to accurately simulate individual user interactions.
+This realistic simulation contributes to more accurate load testing results, providing insights into how the platform performs under different user circumstances.

+We recommend that you incorporate a randomized selection of email addresses when configuring your load test scenarios.

 ### Customers shop from different regions.

 Even if the load test is focused on a specific country, state, or region, customers will still shop from a range of IP addresses and locations.